unsimplesistemista/docker-php-fpm/README.md

 # docker-php-fpm
-An easy-to-use docker image for starting any PHP site in less than a minute
+An easy-to-use docker image for running any PHP site in less than a minute